Table of Contents

 - What is it?

-Tissues like secondary xylem and phloem in a woody dicot plant are products of redifferentiation.
+Tissues like secondary xylem, secondary phloem, cork and secondary cortex in woody dicot plants are products of redifferentiation.

 - What does it mean?

-Just like growth, differentiation in plants is “open,” meaning cells from the same meristem can develop differently based on their location. - Examples:
+Just like growth, differentiation in plants is “open,” meaning cells from the same meristem can develop differently based on their location.- In plants, differentiation is open, meaning cells derived from the same meristem can differentiate into different cell types depending on their position and signals received.
+This property is known as determination or commitment.

-- Cells away from the root apical meristem become root-cap cells.
+- Cells away from the root apical meristem differentiate into root cap cells.

 - Tumours: